-The bitter cold stung my eyes as I walked down the long, dark alleyway.
-It was just past midnight and the moon was almost full and glowing, not that one could tell from here.
-The tall buildings made the passage pitch black, except for the dim light at the end, faintly glowing like a guiding beacon.
+The bitter cold stings my eyes as I walk down the long, dark alleyway.
+It’s just past midnight and the moon is almost full and glowing between the dark clouds, not that one can tell from here.
+The tall brick buildings make the passage pitch black, except for the dim light at the end, faintly glowing like a guiding beacon.

-Maybe I should have called a cab, but I couldn’t really spare the funds for it, and I didn’t live too far from here anyway.
-But walking home alone at night was still nerve-wracking, no matter how short the distance.
+Maybe I should’ve called a cab but I can’t really spare the funds for it and I don’t live too far from here anyway.
+But walking home alone at night is still nerve-wracking, no matter how short the distance.

-Being a werewolf didn’t help at all.
-I was a low-ranked weakling, an Omega.
-It was almost more of a burden than a blessing.
-The heightened senses and accelerated healing were beneficial, of course, but the constant bullying from other wolves having the urge to make it abundantly clear that they were above me, didn’t make up for it.
+Being a werewolf doesn’t help at all.
+I’m a low-ranked weakling, an Omega.
+It’s almost more of a burden than a blessing.
+The heightened senses and accelerated healing are beneficial of course, but the constant bullying from other wolves having the urge to make it abundantly clear that they are above me, doesn’t make up for it.

-A gush of wind blew snow up my legs and under the skirt of my dress.
+A gush of wind blows snow up my legs and under the skirt of my dress.